|This htm file is NOT perfectly formatted. Click Here for a PDF file that is and can be printed in orginal format!|

 Galatians 3:20 “Now a mediator does not mediate for one only, but God is one.”

-How can it be said of Christ that He is the “mediator between man and God,” if He is himself God (one manifestation of a Trinity)?
+How can it be said of Christ that He is the “mediator between” God and man, if He is also himself the one God being (one manifestation of a Trinity)?
 For commentary on the word “one” see Mark 12:29.

 Galatians 4:6 “And because you are sons, God has sent forth the Spirit of His Son into your hearts, crying out, ‘Abba, Father! ’” (See also Luke 11:13.)